Meet our Team

-Tom Parsons is a graduate of the Abington Hospital School of Nursing, (’92), and began his career in research as a research coordinator in 1997 after being an Operating Room nurse at MCP Hospital for 5 years .
+Tom Parsons is a graduate of the Abington Hospital School of Nursing, ('92). and began his career in research as a research coordinator in 1997 after being an Operating Room nurse at the Medical College of Pennsylvania Hospital for 5 years .
 He obtained his certification as a research coordinator in 2001 through the ACRP and then in 2012 through SOCRA.
-Prior to coming to work at St. Luke’s Health System, Tom has served as a Research Manager at the Drexel University College of Medicine in Philadelphia, a Director of the Cooper Research Institute at Cooper University Hospital in Camden New Jersey, and most recently as a Research Manager at the Temple Cancer Center in Philadelphia.
-He has also been a certified CPR instructor for the American Heart Association since 1988.
+Prior to coming to work at St. Luke's Health System, Tom has served as a Research Manager at the Drexel University College of Medicine in Philadelphia, a Director of the Cooper Research Institute at Cooper University Hospital in Camden New Jersey, and as a Research Manager at the Temple Cancer Center in Philadelphia.
+He is also a certified CPR instructor for the American Heart Association since 1988.
 Tom has served in the U.S. Army from 1976-1987 as a cryptographic communications repairman, and as a medical aidman.

-In his spare time while not working, Tom enjoys traveling, fishing, and swimming; as well as coaching diving for a local swim team.
+In his spare time while not working, Tom enjoys traveling, fishing, swimming and watching the Eagles and Steelers football games.

 Med-Surg Clinical Research Coordinator I

 Susan joined the St. Luke’s Clinical Trials team in December of 2016 as a Med-Surg Clinical Research Coordinator I division of the ever-growing and ever-exciting field of clinical research.